TedHusted/awake/awake.md/awake.md

 Titan: You would uplift Zhongwei first?

-Idisi: No. In the proposal the AI Assistant list is alphabetical by country, so China came first.
+Idisi: No. In the proposal the AI assistant list is alphabetical by country, so China came first.
 We’d do all four together — Argus, Bastion, Strategos, as well as Zhongwei.

 Titan: Are you able to contact the other national defense AIs the way you contact me?